orbisgis/h2gis/docs/dev/ST_SimplifyPreserveTopology.md

 {% endhighlight %}

 ### Description
-Returns a simplified Geometry and ensures that the result having the same dimension and number of components as the input, and with the components having the same topological relationship.
+Returns a simplified `GEOMETRY` and ensures that the result having the same dimension and number of components as the input, and with the components having the same topological relationship.

 <div class="note warning">
-    <h5>If the input Geometry is invalid then the output Geometry can
+    <h5>If the input `GEOMETRY` is invalid then the output GEOMETRY can
     	be invalid.</h5>
 </div>